Business process outsourcing has become incredibly popular with companies ranging from Fortune 500s to startups over the last two decades.

 Top BPOs in Bulgaria – HP, IBM, Sutherland Global Services

-Romania is currently the fastest growing economy in the EU with 5.7% growth rate.
+Romania was among the fastest growing economies in the EU in 2017 with a 5.7% growth rate.
 As a result, BPO companies have Romania in their sights for their future expansion.
-Romania is currently the 13th most desirable outsourcing location in the world.

 Romania’s growth as a BPO nation is owed to: